Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/move-connection-settings-to-appsettingsoverrides-config.md

 author: sverreeh
 ---

-# Genus Directory database settings in appSettingsOverrides.config
+# New Genus Directory database settings

 Previously, the database connections for a Genus Appmodel where described interactively in Genus Configuration.
 The connection-strings and some other settings produced by this tool where stored in **ServerConfig.xml**, normally located in **C:\ProgramData\Genus\Server\Config**.